On this page

 Regulation 44 (1)(d)(ii) requires that, at all times while children attend the service, there is 1 person responsible for every 50 children.

-This means that every licensed home-based service must have 1 person responsible, often called the coordinator, for every 50 children attending at any one time.
+This means that every licensed home-based service must have 1 person responsible, often called the coordinator or visiting teacher, for every 50 children attending at any one time.
 For services with 51 to 100 children attending there must be 2 persons responsible.

 Establishing a new home-based service